Solid Wood Care

 Treat stains promptly.
 The longer a stain remains on the textile, the more difficult it will be to remove.
 A professional furniture cleaning service is recommended.
 Always pre-test any cleaning method in an inconspicuous area.

 Several light applications of a cleaning agent are less harmful than a single concentrated application.
 Repeat stain treatment several times if necessary.
-Never use heat to clean textiles, heat can set stains.
+Never use heat to clean textiles, as it can set stains.

 For insoluble stains (e.g. chewing gum, candle wax, etc.), use a plastic bag filled with ice to rub the stain until the substance becomes brittle.
 Use a clean, dull, flat knife to gently remove the substance.